viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-prerequisites.md

     The Azure resources used for Connected Cache will be free to you during this public preview.

-- **E3/E5 or A3/A5 license**: Your organization must have one of the following license subscriptions for each device that downloads content from an Connected Cache node.
+- **E3/E5 or A3/A5 license**: Your organization must have one of the following license subscriptions for each device that downloads content from a Connected Cache node.

     - [Windows Enterprise E3 or E5](/windows/whats-new/windows-licensing#windows-11-enterprise), included in [Microsoft 365 F3, E3, or E5](https://www.microsoft.com/microsoft-365/enterprise/microsoft365-plans-and-pricing?msockid=32c407b43d5968050f2b13443c746916)
     - Windows Education A3 or A5, included in [Microsoft 365 A3 or A5](https://www.microsoft.com/education/products/microsoft-365?msockid=32c407b43d5968050f2b13443c746916#Education-plans)